top of page

 DATA PROTECTION INFORMATION AND PRIVACY NOTICE

-This is a summary of our Data Protection Policy and procedure that has been ratified by the Kirk Session.
-It describes how we manage personal data in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+This is a summary of the Data Protection Policy and procedure of our Congregation.
+It has been ratified by the Kirk Session.
+It describes how we manage your personal data in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).

-St John’s-Renfield Church is committed to protecting your privacy and safeguarding your personal data such as your name, address, telephone number and email address.
-This data is held and processed in the course of our legitimate activities in support of our members and our local community.
+St John’s-Renfield Church is committed to protecting your privacy and safeguarding your personal data such as your name, address, telephone number, email address, bank details (for Gift Aid purposes), photographs and videos (including by live streaming of services), Safeguarding information including children’s details and details of any post held on behalf of our Congregation.
+This data,which we collect from you, is held and processed in the course of our legitimate activities in support of our Congregation and our local community.

 We may use the information we collect:

-• ï‚· in order to further our charitable aims and to advance the Kingdom of God;
+· in order to further our charitable aims and to advance the Kingdom of God as a parish church;

-The congregation may need to share personal information held for a number of reasons including to provide pastoral or other assistance, process donations or carry out any other contractual obligations.
+The congregation may need to share personal information that we hold about you for a number of reasons including to provide pastoral or other assistance, process donations or carry out any other contractual obligations.
 This data may be disclosed to our office bearers, other volunteers, the Presbytery of Glasgow and other bodies within the Church of Scotland and their agents.
 The congregation does not permit these parties to use such information for any other purpose than the foregoing.

 The congregation may also need to disclose your information if required to do so by law (e.g. for safeguarding purposes).

-By providing us with your personal data, including sensitive personal data, you consent to the collection and use of any information you provide in accordance with the above purposes and this privacy notice.
+By providing us with your personal data, including sensitive personal data, you consent to the collection and use of it in accordance with the above purposes and this privacy notice.
 Please tell us of any changes so that we may maintain accurate records.

 bottom of page